-1. St Piran is the main dude in all of these celebrations.
+1. St Piran is the main man in all of these celebrations.
 He is the Patron Saint of Cornwall… and of tin miners.
 He isn’t your basic kind of Saint though, he had miraculous powers which is why a group of kings threw him into the sea in Ireland in the first place; they couldn’t have his miracles ruining their King status.
-However, he washed up on the shores of Perranporth and began working his magic in Cornwall instead.
+However, he washed up on the shores of Perranporth and began working his magic in Cornwall instead, cheers Ireland!!

 3. Have you heard of the phrase ‘drunk as a perraner?’
 That’s stems from the fact the people who celebrate St Piran’s Day do so with plenty of alcohol.
 We don’t know for sure, but we think St Piran himself would have approved.